Contact:

 Sealant

 Sealants are indispensable in construction for permanently protecting joints, connections, and penetrations against water, air, dust, and chemicals.
-In the context of concrete demolition and special deconstruction and the processing of reinforced concrete—such as with concrete demolition shears, stone and concrete splitters, or hydraulic cutting and pressing tools from Darda GmbH—the right planning and handling of joint sealing determines occupational safety, structural protection, and the quality of follow-up work.
+In the context of concrete demolition and special deconstruction and the processing of reinforced concrete – such as with concrete demolition shears, stone and concrete splitters, or hydraulic cutting and pressing tools from Darda GmbH – the right planning and handling of joint sealing determines occupational safety, structural protection, and the quality of follow-up work.
 This contribution combines fundamental knowledge with practical guidance for planning, execution, and refurbishment of joint sealing in existing structures.
+Sound sequencing of cutting, temporary sealing, and final resealing reduces unplanned water pathways, protects adjacent finishes, and keeps interfaces controllable during deconstruction.

 A sealant (also joint sealant, sealing compound, or joint compound) is usually a plasto-elastic material that seals joints and connections, accommodates movement, and protects components from the ingress of water, air, dust, or media.
 In contrast to adhesives, with sealants the sealing and movement accommodation take priority.
+Unlike preformed gaskets or tapes, a sealant is applied in situ to create a continuous, deformable barrier against liquids and gases, including aggressive media such as de-icing salts or fuels.
 Typical application fields include expansion and connection joints in concrete, masonry, natural stone, and steel; facade and interior fit-out; tunnel and infrastructure projects; as well as the refurbishment of existing joints in the course of deconstruction and cutting works.

 Material types and key properties of sealants